 The whole installation took less than 30 minutes.
 As soon as the sign was up, Ankrom packed up his ladder, rushed back to his truck, and blended back into the city.

 For about nine months, only a small group of people knew that the Interstate 5 shield hanging above the 110 freeway was a forgery.
 Then one of Ankrom’s friends leaked the story to a local paper.
 And that’s how Caltrans found out.

 Ankrom had hoped he could get his sign back from Caltrans after they took it down; he figured he would hang it in an art gallery.
 But Caltrans didn’t take the sign down.
 His guerrilla sign had passed the Caltrans inspection.

-More than eight years after Ankrom’s sign went up, he got call from a friend who noticed some workers taking it down.
-His sign was being replaced with as part of routine maintenance.
+More than eight years after Ankrom’s sign went up, he got a call from a friend who noticed some workers taking it down.
+His sign was being replaced as part of routine maintenance.

 When the new sign went up, however, Caltrans had added the I-5 North shield not only to it, but also to two additional signs up the road.

 There is another guerrilla public service project in New York City by a group called the Efficient Passenger Project.
 The EPP has been hanging signs in subway stations informing people where they should board the train to make the most efficient transfers.